dimi309/clunker/README.md

 =======

 This is an experiment with the Rust language.
-It is basically a program, written in Rust, which loads a gltf file and renders it using the  Vulkan API.
+It is basically a program, written in Rust, which loads a model from a .glb (gltf) file and renders it using the Vulkan API.
 It runs on Windows, Linux and MacOS.

 I am not using ash or any other Vulkan-wrapping crate.
 I am just accessing my own [vulkan_helper](https://github.com/dimi309/vulkan_helper) C library with